 631.08 METHOD OF MEASUREMENT.
 The quantity of each type of Field Office and/or Testing Equipment to be measured for payment will be on a unit basis for each type specified and used on the project.
+Unless otherwise specified in the Contract Documents, no measurement for payment will be made for protective coatings testing equipment provided by the Contractor.

-The quantity of Field Office Telephone to be measured for payment will be on a lump unit basis for all telephone service supplied.
+The quantity of Field Office Telephone to be measured for payment will be to the nearest hundredth of a dollar for all telephone service supplied.

-The Agency will include in the proposal a quantity of one with a unit price and a total price set for all telephone service required.
+The Agency will include in the proposal a quantity of dollars for all telephone service required.
 However, the Contractor will be reimbursed the actual costs of providing the telephone service as evidenced by the paid bills submitted to the Engineer.
 Upon entering the cost of the submitted bill into the next biweekly estimate, the Engineer will forward the original paid bill to the Construction Office to be retained with the project records and will place a copy of the paid bill into the field office records.